 Operations and Revenue Optimization Use Cases

 Every use case above generates data.
 The operational question is whether that data sits in call logs nobody reads or feeds decisions that improve the business.
 An AI receptionist functions as an operational intelligence layer.
-It streamlines how calls are handled across locations and normalizes attribution data across channels.
+It streamlines call handling across locations and normalizes attribution data across channels.

 What AI receptionists handle operationally